Non-Linear Scoring Model for Translation Quality Evaluation

-Together, classical psychophysical scaling \cite{fechner1860,stevens1957} and cognitive load mechanics \cite{sweller1988,miller1956} converge in the same functional form: tolerance for errors grows rapidly at first, then slows logarithmically.
-A calibrated logarithmic curve therefore offers the most parsimonious way to reconcile (i) diminishing marginal impact of individual errors with (ii) the accelerating cognitive cost of cumulative errors.
-This synthesis underpins the non-linear scoring model proposed in the next section.
+In summary, psychophysical scaling and cognitive-load considerations converge on a shared expectation: tolerance should increase with sample length, but at a diminishing rate.
+A length-dependent logarithmic tolerance function therefore offers a compact way to reconcile (i) diminishing marginal perceptual impact of individual errors with (ii) increasing cumulative processing costs as disruptions accumulate across longer texts.
+This theoretical synthesis motivates the non-linear scoring model introduced in Section~\ref{sec:NLS}.